Matrix (mathematics): Matrices with entries in a field or ring

 Matrices do not always have all their entries in the same ring – or even in any ring at all.
 One special but common case is block matrices, which may be considered as matrices whose entries themselves are matrices.
-The entries need not be square matrices, and thus need not be members of any ring; but their sizes must fulfill certain compatibility conditions.
+The entries need not be square matrices, and thus need not be members of any ring; but in order to multiply them, their sizes must fulfill certain conditions: each pair of submatrices that are multiplied in forming the overall product must have compatible sizes.